RohitMukkala/Story_to_KnowledgeGraph/story2kg_final.md

     error loading _jsonnet (this is expected on Windows), treating C:\Users\__msi__\coref-spanbert-large\config.json as plain json
-    Some weights of BertModel were not initialized from the model checkpoint at C:/Users/__msi__/spanbert-large-cased and are newly initialized: ['bert.pooler.dense.weight', 'bert.pooler.dense.bias']
-    You should probably TRAIN this model on a down-stream task to be able to use it for predictions and inference.

     Resolved Text:

-     Hare was hopping through the forest .
-     Hare saw a tortoise slowly walking along the path .
-     Hare greeted a tortoise fast .
-     a tortoise is handsome .
+     Once , a hare laughed at a tortoise for being slow .
+Feeling insulted , a tortoise challenged a hare to a race .
+At the start , a hare ran quickly and left a tortoise far behind , but a hare soon grew overconfident and decided to rest .
+While a hare slept , a tortoise kept moving steadily and , in the end , crossed the finish line first , winning a race .

     ----------------------------------------
     --- Running Stage 1 ---
     Stage 1 Sentences:
-     ['Hare was hopping through the forest .', 'Hare saw a tortoise slowly walking along the path .', 'Hare greeted a tortoise fast .', 'a tortoise is handsome .']
+     ['Once , a hare laughed at a tortoise for being slow .', 'Feeling insulted , a tortoise challenged a hare to a race .', 'At the start , a hare ran quickly and left a tortoise far behind , but a hare soon grew overconfident and decided to rest .', 'While a hare slept , a tortoise kept moving steadily and , in the end , crossed the finish line first , winning a race .']
     ----------------------------------------
     --- Running Stage 2 ---
     Final Stage 2 Output:
-     ['b scene [Hare was hopping through the forest .]', 'i scene [Hare saw a tortoise slowly walking along the path .]', 'i scene [Hare greeted a tortoise fast .]', 'b scene [a tortoise is handsome .]']
+     ['b scene [Once , a hare laughed at a tortoise for being slow .]', 'b scene [Feeling insulted , a tortoise challenged a hare to a race .]', 'b scene [At the start , a hare ran quickly and left a tortoise far behind , but a hare soon grew overconfident and decided to rest .]', 'i scene [While a hare slept , a tortoise kept moving steadily and , in the end , crossed the finish line first , winning a race .]']